idsia-robotics/navground/_sources/installation/index.rst

    You can also `try navground on binder <https://mybinder.org/v2/gh/idsia-robotics/navground/HEAD?labpath=docs%2Ftutorials>`_ without installing anything.

 Building navground from source let you customize and install everything you need, but there are also pre-built Python wheels that may be more suitable in some cases.
-The different ways to install/run navground, covers the following cases:
+The different ways to install/run navground, cover the following cases:

 - to extend (and run) navground: